elycruz/gulpw/README.md

 	- [ ] - Remove build paths from concat task.
 Instead use the ones defined in the minify task.
 	- [ ] - Deploy task should reference local deploy file name from `prompt` task config.
 	- [ ] - Prettify console output in all tasks, and make all output look simliar (follow a matisse).
+	- [ ] - Fix all non streaming tasks to return streams so that other tasks can list them as dependencies.

 ### Notes: